WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/g.md

 Abbreviation for *graphical user interface*.
 Use uppercase.

 Avoid using.
-Instead, use UI in developer documentation and interface in user documentation.
+Instead, use UI in developer documentation and interface in user documentation and for a general audience.

 For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).